-But content marketing can be a pain in the….ummm… let’s go with ’neck’.
+But content marketing can be a pain in the….Ummm… let’s go with ’neck’.

-Just as we launch the new year with great intentions to lose weight, watch less television and spend more time with our family, it’s tempting to make bold resolutions when it comes to doing what’s right for grow your business.
+Just as we launch the new year with great intentions to lose weight, watch less television and spend more time with our family, it’s tempting to make bold resolutions when it comes to doing what’s right to grow your business.

 Inevitably, we find ourselves overcommitted, under-resourced, and out of ideas.

 So what can we do to ensure your content marketing plan is successful?

 Here are 6 ideas to make content marketing more enjoyable and effective:

 1. Avoid Overcommitting Yourself

 Most SEO companies would tell you that you need at least three new articles a week to make a dent in the universe.
 This is the minimum to gain the notice of a loyal cadre of readers.
 This is a lie.

 Yes, frequency does play a huge part in the weight search engines assign to content from your website’s blog.
 But it’s just one measure.
 Given the choice between quality and quantity — shoot for quality.

 That may mean you can only do one article a week.
 Maybe even only one article every two weeks.
 But, if it’s an excellent article that readers link to, reference and share with their universe of contacts that one article can pay dividends for years (and years).